close

 The available research suggests a hospital death may be more likely if:

-• A person with dementia is male, older, and has good access to hospital services [5]
+• A person living with dementia is male, older, and has good access to hospital services.
+[5]

-• Nursing home residents have less access to nursing [7] or general practitioner care [3] near the end of life
+• RACF residents have less access to nursing [4] or General Practitioner care [3] as the end-of-life approaches.

-• An advance care plan is not in place communicating preferences for end-of-life care [3]
+• An advance care plan is not in place to communicate preferences for end-of-life care.
+[3]

-• Direct care staff lack knowledge around the natural signs of approaching death and how to make a person comfortable at the end of life.
+• Direct care staff lack the knowledge to recognise signs of approaching death and how to make a person comfortable at the end of life.
 [3]

 Dying in a home setting

-The evidence suggests people are more likely to die in their own home or residential care facility if:
+The evidence suggests people are more likely to die in their own homes or RACF if:

-• They are supported to die in the home setting by the involvement of specialist health practitioners in their care [6, 8] or a multidisciplinary palliative care team [2]
+• They are supported to die in the home setting by the involvement of specialist health practitioners in their care [6, 13] or a multidisciplinary palliative care team.
+[2]

-• There is an advance care plan or ‘do not resuscitate’ order in place that details preferred place of death [2, 3]
+• There is an advance care plan or 'do not resuscitate' order in place that details the preferred place of death.
+[2, 3]

-• An informal caregiver is present, particularly one with a strong ability to cope, manage medications and symptoms, and support the person’s wish to die at home [2, 6]
+• An informal caregiver is present, particularly one with a strong ability to cope, manage medications and symptoms, and support the person's wish to die at home.
+[2]

 • A person with dementia living at home has strong social networks and receives personal and nursing care support from home care providers.
 [13]